I Just Can't Wait

-"I Just Can't Wait" is the debut single by the English singer Mandy Smith, produced by Stock Aitken Waterman, and was the first release by Pete Waterman's new label, PWL in January 1987.
-Despite intense publicity in the wake of Smith's relationship with Bill Wyman, the song charted poorly in the UK — a result the producers blamed on the hostility of the British media.
+"I Just Can't Wait" is the debut single by the English singer Mandy Smith, produced by Stock Aitken Waterman (SAW), and was the first release by Pete Waterman's new label, PWL in January 1987.
+Despite intense publicity in the wake of Smith's relationship with Bill Wyman, the song charted poorly in the UK, a result the producers blamed on the hostility of the British media.
 It proved, however, to be a substantial hit in a number of European countries.
 Remixed versions of the song were released in the UK in 1992 and 1995, but did not chart.

 Critical reception

 While "I Just Can't Wait" missed the top 40 in her home country, the track's Balearic beat version, the "Cool and Breezy Jazz Mix", was critically well received, and has been called "one of the coolest records SAW ever made".
 Smash Hits Australia slated the song as "awful [and] mildly suggestive", though songwriter Mike Stock denied that the title was a reference to the scandal surrounding Smith's underage relationship with Wyman.

 In 2023, Alexis Petridis of The Guardian listed the Cool and Breezy Jazz Version at number 15 in his "Stock Aitken Waterman's 20 greatest songs – ranked!", adding: "It expunges almost all of Smith's vocal in favour of an acoustic guitar solo, and sounds suitably sun-drenched and blissful".